A topic from the subject of Kinetics in Chemistry.

 • Demonstrates that an increase in temperature generally leads to an increase in reaction rate.

-• Provides evidence for the Arrhenius equation, which relates temperature to reaction rate constant.
+• Provides evidence supporting the Arrhenius equation, which relates temperature to the reaction rate constant.

 Data Analysis: